green-kingfisher-1600

 Green Kingfisher

-Appearance: The Green Kingfisher is a medium-sized kingfisher, about 19-23 cm (7.5-9 inches) in length.
+Appearance: The Green Kingfisher is a medium-sized kingfisher, about 19-23 cm (7.5-9 in) in length.
 It has a bright green back and wings, with a white collar around its neck and a rufous belly.
-The male Green Kingfisher typically has a white spot on its throat, while the female lacks this feature.
+The male Green Kingfisher has a white spot on its throat, while the female lacks this feature.
 This species has a long, thick bill and a short tail.

 Habitat: Green Kingfishers are commonly found near slow-moving rivers, streams, lakes, ponds, and mangroves in tropical and subtropical regions.
 They prefer habitats with overhanging branches or vegetation near water bodies, which provide suitable perches for hunting.

-Behavior: Green Kingfishers are skilled hunters that feed primarily on small fish, crustaceans, insects, and amphibians.
+Behavior: Green Kingfishers are skilled hunters that feed on small fish, crustaceans, insects, and amphibians.
 They utilize a sit-and-wait hunting strategy, perching quietly near water and diving swiftly to catch their prey.
-These birds are known for their distinctive rattling call, which they use to communicate and establish territory.
+These birds are known for their rattling call, which they use to communicate and establish territory.

 Breeding: Green Kingfishers typically nest in burrows dug into riverbanks, sandy cliffs, or similar sites near water.
 They lay a clutch of 4-7 white eggs, which are incubated by both parents for about 19-21 days.
 Both male and female Green Kingfishers participate in feeding and caring for the chicks until they fledge.